-- Gabe slated to be released because he couldn't sleep through an entire night without Jonas there to give him memories.
+Gabe slated to be released because he couldn't sleep through an entire night without Jonas there to give him soothing memories.

-- On a related note, Asher, of all characters, apparently went silent for a while after he was punished for repeatedly getting his words mixed up.
+On a related note, Asher, of all characters, apparently went silent for a while (and was left with marks on his legs) after he was physically punished for repeatedly getting his words mixed up (he would ask for a "smack" instead of a "snack").
 It can make the readers wonder how many other kids this has happened to, and what their reactions would be if they were already fairly quiet in the first place.

-- On that note, Fiona notes to Jonas that the elders are also punished whenever they make mistakes.
-Remember that there may still be conditions that cause senility in adults in the Community so it's not their fault whenever something happens.
+On that note, Fiona notes to Jonas that the elders are also punished whenever they make mistakes.
+Remember that there may still be conditions that cause senility in adults in the Community so it's not necessarily their fault when something happens.

 The breadth of the Giver's range of memories - memories from all over the world, and dating back into and before our present time - can become a little creepy if one considers that, if the Community is supposed to be our own future, he's got memories ofthe reader locked away in there, too.
 Including each and every memory you'd prefer not be psychically handed off to generations of total strangers.

 Birthmothers receive their Assignment at Twelve, like everyone else.
 About a year later, they are sent to the Birthing Center.
 They are impregnated - a process they no doubt do not understand at all - starting around fourteen.
 If, like Claire, something goes wrong, they are summarily dismissed.
 Even if everything goes right. three births, roughly five years, since they get some time to recover, so around age 17, they are then re-assigned as Laborers for the rest of their lives.